-Hepatitis A Outbreak in Hernando County
+Information about Hepatitis A in Hernando County

 The Central Florida Region is currently seeing an increase in hepatitis A cases.
-In fact, a Public Health Emergency has been issued.
-(See the below link).

 The vaccine is available at many pharmacies, in many doctor’s offices, and through the Department of Health in Hernando County.
 If you choose to come to the Health Department, we will determine your eligibility to receive the vaccine at no cost.
 If you have insurance, we will seek reimbursement from your provider.
 Anyone that is under or uninsured, the cost will be based on your ability to pay.
 Everyone will be provided access to the vaccine.